This post may contain affiliate links. Please see our disclosure policy.

-You'll love this baked halibut for an easy meal that can be prepped ahead, but still feels fancy enough to serve guests.
-Pair it with a butter lettuce salad and Boursin potatoes for a delicious dinner.
+You’ll love this easy meal that can be prepped ahead, but still feels fancy enough to serve guests.
+Pair it with a butter lettuce salad and Boursin mashed potatoes for a delicious dinner.

-It's a reader favorite because not only is this recipe delicious, but it also is very simple for every type of cook to make.
-And you could even substitute the type of fish like I did with this Mediterranean Salmon.
+It’s a reader favorite because, not only is this recipe delicious, but it also is very simple for every type of cook to make.
+And you could even substitute the type of fish like I did with this Mediterranean salmon.
+You’ll love this recipe because it’s:

 - 6 Ingredients – Just a few ingredients needed, many of which you probably have on hand!